Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation

-\textbf{Why do we often see higher system utility in fairer RAG models?} Although there is a general trend of a fairness-utility tradeoff, we observe that certain levels of fairness can actually improve the utility of a baseline RAG model.
-Recent line of research have uncovered relevant findings: 1) generators are not robust to changes in the position of useful information \cite{liu2024lost}; 2) items with high retrieval scores often include distracting content that can reduce the system-effectiveness \cite{powerofnoise, ru2024ragchecker}; and 3) introducing some random documents can significantly boost the utility of RAG \cite{powerofnoise}.
+Although there is a general trend of a fairness-utility tradeoff, we observe that certain levels of fairness can actually improve the utility of a baseline RAG model.
+Recent line of research have uncovered relevant findings: 1) generators are not robust to changes in the position of useful information \citep{liu2024lost}; 2) items with high retrieval scores often include distracting content that can reduce the system-effectiveness \citep{powerofnoise, ru2024ragchecker}; and 3) introducing some random documents can significantly boost the utility of RAG \citep{powerofnoise}.

 Building on these existing results, we find that perturbing the initial ranking through stochastic sampling often can impact the performance of certain inference decisions and lead to changes in the system's expected end-performance.
 In our experiments, we observe that the expected utility generally increases within the fairness interval of [0.8, 1.0).
 This suggests that a fixed ranking from a deterministic ranker may be suboptimal for the generator, and that perturbing the ranking, along with the repositioning of items, not only improves expected end-performance but also enhances the fairness of the rankings.